radar/guides/gem-development.md

         When I run "foodie recipe dinner steak"
         Then the following files should exist:
           | dinner/steak.txt |
-        Then the file "dinner/steak.txt" should contain:
+        Then the file "dinner/steak.txt" should contain exactly:
           """
           ##### Ingredients #####
           Ingredients for delicious steak go here.